tochman/the_blue_print/chapters/01-introduction-and-fundamentals.md

 Understanding that React is one approach among many helps you make informed decisions about when to use it and how to combine it with other tools.
 The patterns we'll explore in this book aren't exclusively React-specific—many translate to other component-based approaches and general application architecture principles.
 :::

-## The Thinking Framework for React Development
+## The Thinking Framework for React Development {.unnumbered .unlisted}

 Building with React isn't just about learning syntax and APIs—it's about developing a way of thinking that leads to maintainable, scalable applications.
 The learning approach we discussed earlier applies directly to mastering React's patterns and principles.